BEAST2-Dev/hmc/_pages/hmc/Priors/GammaShapePrior.md

 ## Gamma Shape Prior

-The gamma shape prior is the prior on the gamma shape parameter of the gamma site rate heterogeneity model (Yang, 1994).
+The gamma shape prior is the prior on the gamma shape parameter of the <a href="/hmc/SiteModel/gammaCategoryCount/">gamma site rate heterogeneity model</a> (Yang, 1994).

 Use of the model implies some variability is to be expected in the rate at which sites evolve.